 Billing and Insurance

-All patients should familiarize themselves with the terms of their insurance coverage.
-This will help you understand the hospital's procedures and charges.
+NHRMC accepts most major insurance plans and will submit bills to your insurance company for payment.
+Before your admission, check the terms of your insurance coverage to help you understand the hospital's procedures and charges.
 If there is a question about your insurance coverage, a member of the admissions department will contact you or a member of your family while you are here.
-Information is needed in order to process your claims.

 We will need a copy of your identification card.
 We also may need the insurance forms which are supplied by your employer or the insurance company.
 You will be asked to assign benefits from the insurance company directly to the hospital.

 Your plan may have special requirements, such as a second surgical opinion or pre-certification for certain tests or procedures.
 It is your responsibility to make sure the requirements of your plan have been met.
 If your plan's requirements are not followed, you may be financially responsible for all or part of the services rendered in the hospital.
 Some physician specialists may not participate in your health care plan and their services may not be covered.